Drift vs Shift: Decoupling Trends and Changepoint Analysis: Conclusion

-As seen throughout the simulations and real world examples, the decoupled approach offers two key advantages over the competing method.
+In conclusion, this paper proposes a decoupled approach for changepoint analysis that separates the processing of modeling and inference.
+As seen throughout the simulations and real world examples, the decoupled approach offers several key advantages over the competing method.
 First, by separating the process of modeling and inference, the decoupled approach allows for fitting of a highly complex Bayesian model to the underlying data while still allowing for reasonable inference of changepoints.
 This allows the decoupled approach to deal with many complexities inherent in time series.
 As the data becomes increasing complex, the decoupled approach can adapt the Bayesian DLM to deal with these issues while maintaining the same inference process for changepoints.
+Additionally, Bayesian modeling frameworks for other challenging time series data such as data with varying degrees of sparsity can be used in the first stage of the decoupled approach as long as it gives estimates of the trend at the desired inference times.

 Second, the decoupled approach is flexible in its ability to identify different types of changepoints.
-From the examples, we have shown that the decoupled approach's ability to identify changes in mean, changes in regression coefficients and changes in higher order trends.
-In addition, the decoupled approach can effectively identify changepoints in presence of covariates.
+From the examples shown in the paper and the Appendix the decoupled approach has the ability to identify changes in mean, changes in regression coefficients and changes in higher order trends.
 Most other changepoint algorithms can only be utilized for one specific scenario.
-The flexibility of the decoupled approach allow the algorithm to be more adaptive to a wide variety of datasets.
+Lastly, the Bayesian decoupled approach maintains the ability to quantify uncertainty of parameters and derived quantities as compared to traditional changepoint algorithms.
+The flexibility of the decoupled approach allow the algorithm to be more adaptive to a wide variety of datasets and scientific conclusions.